scaleway/terraform-provider-scaleway/docs/resources/domain_zone.md

 ## Attributes reference

-This section lists the attributes that are automatically exported when the `domain_zone` resource is created:
+This section lists the attributes that are exported when the `scaleway_domain_zone` resource is created:

-- `id` - The ID of the zone, formatted as `{subdomain}.{domain}`
+- `id` - The ID of the zone, in the `{subdomain}.{domain}` format.

-- `ns` - The list of same servers for the zone
+- `ns` - The list of same servers for the zone.

-- `ns_default` -  The default list of same servers for the zone
+- `ns_default` -  The default list of same servers for the zone.

-- `ns_master` - The master list of same servers for the zone
+- `ns_master` - The master list of same servers for the zone.

-- `status` - The status of the domain zone
+- `status` - The status of the domain zone.

-- `message` - Message
+- `message` - Message.

-- `updated_at` - The date and time at which the DNS zone was last updated
+- `updated_at` - The date and time at which the DNS zone was last updated.

 ## Import